polimi-cmls-2025/International-Love/README.md

 </p>

 ### Description
-Employing Supercollider as the sound source, we design an interface that controls it and enables audio processing using Arduino as the communication protocol between the user and the computer.
-We manipulate the audio through Supercollider as well as JUCE (with plugins for effects) and use processing as the graphical user interface for visualization.
+The systems consist on a physical interface monitored by arduino that allows the user to create sound in Supercollider and apply different modifications through JUCE based plugins.
+All this supported by a visualizer working on processing.

 ### Motivation
-The objective of this project is to provide individuals with disabilities with an immersive experience of sound synthesis through an analogue interface.
-With the help of pins, we create braille indents on our ‘tiles’, making it easier for the user to understand, explore and manipulate the interface.
+The objective of this project is to provide unexperienced users an easy aproach to sound synthesis via an easy to use physical interface.
+Additionally, the physical interface is supported with braille and diferent relieves, enabling users with visual dificulties to freely explore and manipulate the interface.

 <p align="center">
   <img src="MEDIA/Board.jpg" width="800" alt="Board" />